top of page

 lscole

-The last chapter covered DNA's structure: what it is.
-In this chapter, we shift our focus to function: what DNA does—or, more exactly, how it works.
+How does a string of letters--really, a string of molecules--actually do anything?
+In this chapter, we shift our focus to function: how DNA works.
 The Genetic Code If we were to walk down a stretch of double stranded DNA we could announce the letters on one or the other of the strands as we passed: "ATGTCGGATAGATGA", for example.
 A code is contained in these 15 letters.
-The primary purpose of the code is to make proteins --but DNA does so indirectly, using mRNA as an inter
+Every protein in your body--from enzymes to muscle fibers--starts as a sequence like this.
+A primary purpos

 lscole